hbridge/keeper/ios/KeeperReleaseNotes.md

 # Mar 31 2015 (27)

-- Enable zooming in on images and hiding chrome
+- When viewing photos, you can now zoom in on them and tap to hide the chrome around them
 - Prettier launch screen
+- Performance improvements

 # Mar 23 2015 (26)